 It’s simple mathematics.
 Add one for more fun.

-Drive a snowmobile through a snow packed alpine forest then drive a 4×4 out across the rugged desert.
-Go for sunlit day hike followed by a moonlit snowshoe tour.
+Drive a snowmobile through a snow-packed alpine forest then drive a 4×4 out across the rugged desert.
+Go for a sunlit day hike followed by a moonlit snowshoe tour.
 Build a snowman and build a sand castle.
-Most of it’s all within 40 minutes drive or less and perhaps the only driving you’ll want to do more of is on the golf course.
+Most of it’s all within a 40-minute drive or less and perhaps the only driving you’ll want to do more of is on the golf course.
 This winter let Bishop add warmth, hospitality and adventure to your snow vacation.
 It’s calculated to add up to more than you imagined.

 Fish the Lower Owens River

 If you’re an angler you know that California fishing season runs from the last Saturday in April to November 15th, but did you know that fishing on the Lower Owens River is legal all year long?